Database Testing: Practical Tips & Necessary Insights

 Database testing ensures the validity of a data values and information received and stored in a database.
 It helps save data loss, saves aborted transaction data and no unauthorized access to the information is allowed with it.
-It is important for all software application testing therefore, testers must have good knowledge of SQL for database testing to start with.
+It is important for software testing therefore, testers must have good knowledge of SQL for database testing to start with.

 - Database testing helps avoid hidden fault in an application.
-Identifying these faults is integral to testing as this ensures any possibilities of data loss, incomplete or incorrectly stored data before running it into your systems.
+Identifying these faults is integral to testing as this ensures any possibilities of data loss, incomplete or incorrectly stored data before running it into your systems

 - The GUI is the most critical part of an application.
-Proper database testing ensures that the database that’s incorporated within the app and appears on the GUI is validated for smooth user experience.
+Proper database testing ensures that the database that’s incorporated within the app and appears on the GUI is validated for smooth user experience

-- Proper database testing can help reduce the number of backend calls one may receive in case of queries from the end-user.
+- Proper database testing can help reduce the number of backend calls one may receive in case of queries from the end-user

-- It also ensures that no harmful or incorrect data is saved at the backend of your application.
+- It also ensures that no harmful or incorrect data is saved at the backend of your application

 Essential Questions you must ask before starting a Database Testing Routine for your Software